Avoid Lines at Disney World

 The best time to jump in a line is when everyone else is busy doing something else.

-Some examples include during the Magic Kingdom parade when Hollywood Studios’ Fantasmic show is in progress, and while the evening time fireworks shows are happening.
+Some examples include during the Magic Kingdom parade, when Hollywood Studios’ Fantasmic show is in progress, or while the evening fireworks shows are happening.

 You can also avoid lines at Disney World by eating lunch during off-peak hours.
-Lines tend to lessen around lunchtime, so it might be a good idea to plan your lunch break earlier or later than the normal 11:30 am – 1:30 pm-ish lunch hours.
+Ride lines tend to lessen around lunchtime (just as restaurant lines get longer), so it might be a good idea to plan your lunch break earlier or later than the normal 11:30 am – 1:30 pm-ish lunch hours.

 We hope our Avoid Lines at Disney World page has given you a few strategies to test out for yourself.